Germany's Covid cases hit record high with Merkel warning of 'dramatic' situation – KION546

 Germany has one of the lowest vaccination rates in western Europe, with just over 67% of the population fully vaccinated.
 Around 33% have no protection against the virus, according to the RKI.

-This is one of the reasons why infections have soared to record levels, say experts.
+This is one of the reasons why infections have soared to record levels, say experts, aided by waning immunity of the Covid-19 vaccines and the more infectious Delta variant.

+“As the vaccination campaign started in Germany at the beginning of this year, we now see some age groups and some people lose their immunity against Covid-19 quickly,” Tobias Kurth, a professor of public health and epidemiology at the Charité university hospital in Berlin, told CNN.

 ”The current pandemic situation in Germany is dramatic, I can’t say it any other way,” outgoing Chancellor Merkel told mayors from across Germany on Wednesday.